 Our children are brilliant in communication.
 They are unhindered in crying out for help, love, and reassurance.
 They have no trouble letting us know that they are struggling, sending us that message LOUD and clear until we understand that…⠀

-I’ll never forget the way it felt like the world had slowed to a stop as I sat on the bed with two screaming children about six months ago; one was in pain, the other in shock to see his momma lose her mind for a moment and even shed a few tears after he had just bitten his baby sister. ⠀
+I’ll never forget the way it felt like the world had slowed to a stop as I sat on the bed with two screaming children when my second child was a baby; one was in pain, the other in shock to see his mama lose her mind for a moment and even shed a few tears after he had just bitten his baby sister.

-Let us be their constant, their steady and their certain.
+Let us be their constant, their steady, their certain, their unwavering.
 Let us be their anchor in the waves.

 8. Model what you want to see

-So, if I notice that my toddler intens to cause my baby girl harm with his strong, little hands, I step in and lovingly take his in mine, hindering the pain he would have otherwise inflicted upon my daughter.
-“I can’t let you hurt her,” I remind him.
-In Janet Lansbury’s words, I let my little boy know that I’ve got his back by keeping him from crossing the clear boundary in place. ⠀
+So, if I notice that my toddler intends to cause my baby girl harm with her strong, little hands, I step in and lovingly take them in mine, hindering the pain she would have otherwise inflicted upon her baby sister.
+“I won’t let you hurt her.”, I remind her.
+In Janet Lansbury’s words, I let my three-year-old know that I’ve got her back by keeping her from acting upon her impulse.

-Yet, should I be a moment too late, I remove Ellis’ tight grip by stroking his hand and telling him I need him to be gentle with Lucy.⠀
+Yet, should I be a moment too late, I remove her tight grip by stroking her hand and telling her I need her to be gentle.

-Once he’s relaxed his fingers or I’ve helped him to do so, I take both children into my arms.
-Both usually crying and having a hard time.
-Both needing comfort and closeness.⠀
+Once she’s relaxed his fingers or I’ve helped her to do so, I take both children into my arms.
+Both usually crying.
+Both needing comfort and closeness.

-I demonstrate tenderness and let my son soak it in alongside his sister, knowing that this is the easiest way for my son to learn to be tender to others.⠀
+I demonstrate tenderness and let my three-year-old soak it in alongside his sister, knowing that this is the easiest way for her to learn to be tender to others.

-The tone you would hear in my voice when stating that fact, however, would be amazed, excited and empowered to know that my life is my greatest tool in teaching.⠀
+The tone you would hear in my voice when stating that fact, however, would be empowered to know that my life is my greatest tool in teaching.

-Mindful of the reality that my children will grow to reflect the values instilled within them by what my life, communication and own ways of emotional regulation portray, I am so encouraged to do the inner work it takes to live a life that is conscious, honest, healthy and brave.
+Mindful of the possibility that my children could grow to reflect the values instilled within them by what my life, communication and own ways of emotional regulation portray, I am so motivated to do the inner work it takes to live a life that is conscious, honest, healthy and brave.

 9. Stay away from the edge

 As parents, we are willing to go to great lengths for our children.
 Our passion for them leads us to make sacrifices without batting an eye.
 We stay home.
 We spend money.
-We wake up.
-We offer our strength.⠀
+We get out of bed.
+We offer our strength.

-Let us, instead, look those storms in the eye and ride out the waves until they crash upon the shore.
-For there is nothing like the peace that comes when the last tear has fallen with the last drop of rain, and the calm washes over with a strength more powerful and longer-lasting than any of the previous waves.
+So, let us look those emotional storms in the eye and ride out the waves until they crash upon the shore.
+For there is nothing like the peace that comes when the last tear has fallen with the last drop of rain, and the calm washes over in a more powerful and longer-lasting way than any of the previous waves.